 - Cream your coconut milk using a hand mixer for 30 seconds, then adding powdered sugar and vanilla extract and whip 1 minute more.

-- In a serving glass, add first two tbsp coconut whipped cream, one tbsp cranberry sauce and 1 tbsp crushed cookie.
+- In a serving glass, add first two tablespoon coconut whipped cream, one tablespoon cranberry sauce and 1 tablespoon crushed cookie.
 Repeat these steps to make two complete layers.
 Then continue to do the same in the other glass.

 - This recipe will probably make a little more coconut whipped cream than you need here.
 Just refrigerate the rest, and then use as whipped cream in a hot chocolate.